 Sopiesklip Beach Walk

 The beach walk to Sopiesklip is what most people imagine walking on the beach is all about.
-The beach walk starts at Grotto Beach, Hermanus’ Blue Flag Beach, the distance from Grotto Beach to Sopiesklip is 6 kilometers, along white, pristine unspoiled sandy beach consisting of fine “Sandcastle” sand.
-The perfect environment to kick your shoes off and enjoy the unspoiled beach walk conditions, flanked on the Northern landward side by rolling sand dunes and on the other side by the Indian Ocean’s Agulhas current.
+The beach walk starts at Grotto Beach, Hermanus’ Blue Flag Beach.
+The distance from Grotto Beach to Sopiesklip is 6 kilometers, along white, pristine unspoiled sandy beach consisting of fine “Sandcastle” sand.
+Therefore its the perfect environment to kick your shoes off and enjoy the unspoiled beach walk conditions.
+Flanked on the Northern landward side by rolling sand dunes and on the other side by the Indian Ocean’s Agulhas current.
 Depending on conditions the water temperature can get as high as 18 degrees Celsius.

 Africansunroad Tourism offer guided beach walks to and from De Kelders/Grotto beach or from Grotto to Sopiesklip.
 The walk is guided by Ralph and Gill covering the marine and historical aspects of this part of the Overberg area.
 Ralph and Gill are qualified FGASA Field, Marine and SA Tourism guides.
 We also provide Tea and coffee and a light lunch to make the walk more enjoyable.